luketurnbull/threejs-castle/README.md

 ## Windows

 - [x] Make windows all an instance mesh so we're using the same mesh and material
-- [ ] Make sure window normals are facing the correct way in Blender so we don't have to use THREE.DoubleSide
+- [x] Make sure window normals are facing the correct way in Blender so we don't have to use THREE.DoubleSide
+- [ ] Add cool shader to the mesh, that looks like a flickering light

 ## Tree